 The exhibition themes include Helmsdale Village, Bravery at Sea, A History of Making, The Borrobol Pictish Stone, Helmsdale Harbour, The Great Herring Boom, Poisoning at Helmsdale Castle, The Diving Fly, The Leaping Fish and portrayals of the herring gutting girl, fisherman and ghillie.

-The name Helmsdale comes from the Norse Hjalmunsdal (the dale of the tiller or helmet), the Scots Gaelic name is Bun Illidh (village at the base of the river) and the Scots name is Helmsdal.
+Helmsdale is named from the Norse “Hjalmunsdal” (the dale of the tiller or helmet) and it is also known as “Bunillidh”(village at the base of the river) from the Scots Gaelic.

 Helmsdale is a community of change, and of fortune sought on land and sea.

-It is a place fashioned by opportunity, and transformed by travellers: an historic community displaced from the land, and resettled on the coast; a point of arrival for wary seafarers from ancient times to the present day, and the place where long journeys began for hopeful mariners and pioneering voyagers seeking a life in the new world.
+“It is a place fashioned by opportunity, and transformed by travellers: a historic community displaced from the land, and resettled on the coast; a point of arrival for wary seafarers from ancient times to the present day, and the place where long journeys began for hopeful mariners and pioneering voyagers seeking a life in the new world.”

 Travel through our museum to explore the extraordinary stories of communities based on northern soil and sea.